pterolatypus/arma3-serverctrl/README.md

 ### Program variables
 The utility uses a collection of environment variables to store important information.
 Some of these variables are used for configuration information; those are shown in the serverctrl.bat file and can be viewed and altered from within the application using the 'var' command (and sub-commands)

+- STEAMUSER = Your steam username, for downloading the server files or mods.
+This is used for Auto Mode, but you can leave it unset and enter it manually every time instead.
+- STEAMPASS = Your steam password.
+As above.
+- STEAMDIR = Subfolder containing Steam installation and steamcmd.exe
+- ARMADIR = Subfolder to install ArmA 3 and mods to.
+- BRANCH = ArmA 3 branch to install from.
+It's recommended to leave this as it is.
+- MODFILE = File containing a list of workshop files to download.
+More details below.
+- MODFOLDER = Path to a folder containing mods.

 ### Modfile:
 The modfile is a plain-text file containing references to workshop files.
 Each line is one item in the format: